1

 「大王誠能聽臣,臣請令山東之國奉四時之獻,以承大王之明詔,委社稷,奉宗廟,練士厲兵,在大王之所用之。 大王誠能用臣之愚計,則韓、魏、齊、燕、趙、衛之妙音美人必充後宮,燕、代橐駝良馬必實外廄。 故從合則楚王,衡成則秦帝。 今釋霸王之業,而有事人之名,臣竊為大王不取也。

-'If Your Majesty can truly listen to your minister, your minister will make the Shandong states offer the tributes of the four seasons to receive Your Majesty's clear commands, entrust their state altars, maintain their ancestral temples, train their soldiers and temper their troops, to be used at Your Majesty's discretion.
-If Your Majesty can truly use your minister's foolish plan, then the wonderful musicians and beauties of Han, Wei, Qi, Yan, Zhao, and Wei will certainly fill the rear palace, and the camels and good horses of Yan and Dai will certainly fill the outer stables.
-Therefore if the alliance is formed, then Chu becomes king; if the balance succeeds, then Qin becomes emperor.
-Now to abandon the enterprise of becoming hegemon and king, while having the name of serving people—your minister secretly does not approve for Your Majesty.
+'If Your Majesty will heed me, I will make the Shandong states offer the tributes of the four seasons, receive Your Majesty's clear commands, entrust their state altars, maintain their ancestral temples, and train and temper their soldiers for Your Majesty's use.
+If Your Majesty can use my foolish plan, then the finest musicians and beauties of Han, Wei, Qi, Yan, Zhao, and Wei will surely fill the rear palace, and the camels and fine horses of Yan and Dai will fill the outer stables.
+Therefore, if the alliance is formed, Chu becomes king; if the horizontal alliance succeeds, Qin becomes emperor.
+Now to abandon the enterprise of becoming hegemon and king while bearing the name of serving another—I cannot approve this for Your Majesty.

 34